MTES-MCT/rapportnav2/README.md

 ### Pre-requisites

-As we are mirroring our repo onto our hoster's repo, who can also provide changes and commits, _make sure to align the two repos before deploying_:
+As we are mirroring our repo onto our host's repo, who can also provide changes and commits, _make sure to align the two repos before deploying_:

 - add mirror if you